saniyasaher20/assignment/READme.md

 Note: You may upload the code on GIT OR send us a Zip file OR upload on a free hosting server OR upload it on drive.

 The deadline is 2 days.

+# Plugins
+- Swiper

+### My Comments
+- For better speed, webp image format should be used.
+I can convert images into webp in Photoshop.
+- The font used in the design ('ITC Avant Garde Gothic Std') is a premium font.
+So I have used a very similar free font from 'googlefonts.com'.
+- The carousel in the section "First choice of procurement partners across global" is centered, instead of left aligned, because I need more clarity about the design of the carousel after user interaction.
+- I use scss, because it makse styling more readable and maintanable.